YounesLamCherradi/Shieldmail/README.md

 Shieldmail is a powerhouse 🏋️‍♂at:

-🛡️ Swiftly catching and filtering spam content 🗑️.
+🛡️ Swiftly catching and filtering spam content 🗑.
-🔗 Hunting down malicious links to shield 🛡️ users.
+🔗 Hunting down malicious links to shield users.
-😃 Harnessing emoticons for rich sentiment analysis 🧐.
+😃 Harnessing emoticons for rich sentiment analysis.
-🌍 Breaking language barriers with multilingual support 🗣️🌐.
+🌍 Breaking language barriers with multilingual support.
-Embark on a journey 🧭 with us to navigate the digital universe 🌌 securely, one byte 🧬 at a time.
+Embark on a journey with us to navigate the digital universe securely, one byte at a time.

 🛠️ Technologies Used 🛠️